1429904852/R-GCN/README.md

 ### Download and preprocess the datasets

-Please download the processed image features from [this site](https://pan.baidu.com/s/1QQHdX2R98F_k7OqtG3upbQ?pwd=0olr), and keep the path of the dataset consistent with the filetree.
-Besides, you can also download the pre-trained model from [this site](https://pan.baidu.com/s/1QQHdX2R98F_k7OqtG3upbQ?pwd=0olr) and put it into folder uncased_L-12_H-768_A-12.
+Because the image features after processing is very large, you can download them via the link [Baidu Netdist](https://pan.baidu.com/s/1QQHdX2R98F_k7OqtG3upbQ?pwd=0olr).
+It should be noted that the path of the data is consistent with the file tree.

 ```sh
 ├── /data/